Recently, I’ve spiced up literature lessons with infographics.

 Print them out.

 I know: digital!
 Share them digitally (after checking them for accuracy).
-I do compile the infographics and share them for review.
+I do compile the infographics and share them for review, especially for complex subjects or background dealing with a story.

 Excellent ones make perfect bookmarks and classroom displays.
 I use them for bulletin boards, something I struggle to make appropriate for older students.